thepeacockproject/peacockprojectorg/plugin-dev/prep.md

 You will then want to open the project in a code editor of your choice, such as [Visual Studio Code](https://code.visualstudio.com) or [WebStorm](https://jetbrains.com/webstorm).

-Once you have opened the project, run the following command to install the dependencies:
+Once you have opened the project, run the following command in an administrator terminal to install the dependencies:

 ```bash
 yarn install